rileyle/UCGretina/README.md

     $ make POL=1

-This clag can be combined with the `LHTARGET` or the `SCANNING` flag. (produces the binary `UCGretina_Pol` or `UCGretina_LH_Pol` or `UCGretina_Scan_Pol`.)
+This flag can be combined with the `LHTARGET` or the `SCANNING` flag. (produces the binary `UCGretina_Pol` or `UCGretina_LH_Pol` or `UCGretina_Scan_Pol`.)
 Implementation and validation of this capability is described here: [C. Morse, H. L. Crawford, A. O. Macchiavelli et al., The polarization sensitivity of GRETINA, Nucl.
 Instr.
 Meth.
 A1025, 166155 (2022)](https://doi.org/10.1016/j.nima.2021.166155)

 To activate neutron-related processes in the physics list (required for the `neutron` source type: